Welcome to Year 5

-As we enter the new academic year I would appreciate your support and encourage you to speak to me directly should there be anything to discuss.
+As we enter second term of the academic year I would appreciate your support and encourage you to speak to me directly should there be anything to discuss.
 Please feel free to speak to me at the beginning or end of the day so that I can deal with any issues that you may have as quickly as possible.
 This makes for good communication and relations between us all and keeps things positive and forward moving throughout the year.
 Good communication between myself (as a teacher) and yourselves (as parents) leads to your children being in the frame of mind where they are ready to learn.

 As always, I will strive to keep your children happy at school, encourage a love of learning and to equip them with a passion for their future time in Year Six and High School.

 Spring Term 2019